delingren/dot-matrix-clock/README.md

 ## Assembly

 Once you have written the code and verified everything on a breadboard, let's solder up everything on a perf board, mount it on the back, and make a hanger so that you can hang it on your window for passersby to see your work!

+We can also use the same power source to power the panel itself and the microcontroller.
+I have soldered two wire posts on the perf baord and marked them red (+5V) and black (GND).
+You can just connect them to the USB C breakout board.
+One important caveat though.
+When everything is powered by the external power source, *DO NOT* connect the microcontroller to your computer using a USB C cable, since that will connect the external power source to your computer's USB port.
+Although they both *supposed* to be 5V, even a small difference in voltage could result in unwanted current flow.

 ## Beyond the basic clock